How To Add Charts And Graphs To WordPress

 - Scatter chart

-The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Several options are available for each chart that let you customize their look.
+Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
+Several options are available for each chart that allow you to further customize their look.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your visitors can see your charts and graphs on their mobile browsers without requiring the installation of any additional software.
+Your visitors can see your charts and graphs on their mobile browsers without having to install any extra plugins.

 Click OK to proceed …